2. Time-series analysis

 For scoring Landsat pixels by their relative cloudiness, Earth Engine provides a rudimentary cloud scoring algorithm in the ee.Algorithms.Landsat.simpleCloudScore()

 method.
-(For details on the implementation, see this Code Editor sample script).
+(For details on the implementation, see ).
 The following example uses the cloud scoring algorithm to mask clouds in a Landsat 8 image:

 We can use this algorithm to wrap it into a function and map it over a Landsat image collection.